Rugby World Cup Betting Sites in Australia

 Let’s be honest, the vast majority of Rugby Union fans tune in to see spectacular tries scored by their favourite players.
 So it’s no wonder that Tryscorer is still one of the most popular Rugby World Cup Betting markets.
 If you manage to nail a first or last tryscorer, you will be rewarded with very generous odds.
 Winning anytime tryscorer bets are less lucrative but they give you a much more realistic chance of landing a winning Rugby World Cup bet.

-Live Betting – Unibet Leading The Way!
+Live Betting – Betfair Leading The Way!

 No matter what the sporting event may be, Draftstars will likely have a fantasy league available.
-This is the newest craze sweeping across Australia and more and more Aussies are now jumping on the daily fantasy sports bandwagon.
+This is the newest craze sweeping across Australia and more and more Aussies are now jumping on the fantasy sports betting bandwagon.
 If you haven’t yet given fantasy Rugby World Cup betting a try, then make sure to pay Draftstars a visit for the next Rugby World Cup.

 They will have daily fantasy leagues for all the biggest Rugby World Cup matches.
 The prizes are usually very generous and entry fees range from $2 all the way up to $50 for some competitions.
 It is even possible to create a custom Rugby World Cup Fantasy League with Draftstars and just compete against your mates.

 For now, at least, none of the Australian betting sites we reviewed had Rugby World Cup live streaming available.
 Unfortunately, you’ll only be able to watch the Rugby World Cup live on terrestrial or satellite television.
-Unibet and bet365 offer live streaming for a wide selection of sports.
+Unibet and bet365 offer live streaming for a wide selection of sports though.
 Visit their websites or check out our reviews to learn more about live sports streaming with Australian betting sites.

 History And Records